phurinjeffy/phurinjeffy/README.md

 <div>
  <img height="100em" src="./assets/kmitl.png" align="left">
  <br>
- <span>Currently, I'm studying, in my second year, for a Bachelor's degree in Software Engineering, at King Mongkut's Institute of Technology Ladkrabang.
-And an official <u>**_Teaching Assistance_**</u> in Python for the freshmen.</span>
+ <span> Currently, I'm studying, in my second year, for a Bachelor's degree in Software Engineering, at King Mongkut's Institute of Technology Ladkrabang.
+In addition, I'm an official <strong>Teaching Assistance</strong> in Python for the freshmen.</span>
 </div>

 <br>